How to Take a Tolerance Break from Weed: Complete T-Break Guide

 This is the most common question, and the research gives us a surprisingly specific answer.

-A landmark 2012 study by Hirvonen and colleagues at the National Institute on Alcohol Abuse and Alcoholism used PET brain imaging to track CB1 receptor recovery in daily cannabis users after they stopped.
+A landmark 2012 study by Hirvonen and colleagues at the National Institutes of Health, published in Molecular Psychiatry,[2] used PET brain imaging to track CB1 receptor recovery in daily cannabis users after they stopped.
 This is the most direct evidence we have for what happens to your receptors during a break, and the timeline is encouraging.

 48 hours.
 CB1 receptors begin upregulating (returning to the cell surface) within the first two days.
 You will not be back to baseline, but if you use after a 48-hour break, you will notice a difference.
 For people who cannot commit to a longer break, even two days is not nothing.